ifreitz/sample-web-app/README.md

 Integrate laravel Rest API's.

 I may not include image manipulation because of the type of database I used which is SQLITE.

+How these commands to run the application:

+> sudo npm run dev

+> sudo php artisan serve